 - Carrie, our narrator and guide through contemporary moral relativism (who, incidentally, wants true love as much as anyone).
 She beds plenty, muses on all of it, learns her lessons, and ultimately marries her Big love.
 Her marriage?
 An adjustment.

 - Miranda, the tough career woman who nonetheless lets go of preconceived notions of relationship, motherhood and marriage, though not without a long path to the reality of a Truly Great Guy in her life.

 - Samantha – every man’s desire and/or fear (for some reason).
 Is it her insatiable sexual appetite?
 That she is unapologetic about any of it?
 Her autonomy?
 Or is she really every man – in woman’s clothing?

 Women supporting each other through tough times

 Add to that the fact that these women support each other through everything.
 The woman’s woman – each of them.
 And that is something to aspire to.
 At least for me.
 I consider myself a woman’s woman, a man’s woman, and very much my own woman.

 But why is it that these four fictional characters concern some men, rather than allowing them (as it allows some women) to explore the various faces of relationship, of womanhood, of sexual freedom and its consequences, and lifestyle choices?

 Back to my original question.
 Am I in a position to offer advice?
 What do you think?
 I’m a divorced woman – would I know anything of what makes a marriage work?
 And other than my quickie comments above, what advice would I offer?

-I’ve written about this with tongue-in-cheek (Marriage Minded Men), and tip-toed through it more gently in a variety of posts on gender roles and relationships.
+I’ve written about the subject of marriage in tongue-in-cheek manner (Marriage Minded Men), and tip-toed through it more gently in a variety of musings on gender roles and relationships.